Christ-Mind-Teachings/cmi-raj/_shorts/Above_All_Else_I_Want_to_See_Your_Vision.md

 conditioned responses to what I see.
 I want to see beyond my best judgments about everything.
 I want to see everything through your vision.
 I want to see everything through your vision, Jesus, which is your gift to me from God.
-Now, this is A little bit more intimate and personal expression Of what you find in the book of John and the Bible.
+Now, this is a little bit more intimate and personal expression Of what you find in the book of John and the Bible.
 That says, "Let that mind be in you which was also in Christ Jesus."
 It's more intimate and personal because you're saying to Jesus, I want